MattKelliher-Gibson/prepr/README.md

 ## Installation

-You can install modelr from github with:
+You can install prepr from github with:

 ```R
 # install.packages("devtools")